lzhao1998/GitDemo/Readme.txt

 This is the first message

-but i got another message
+but i got another message.

+This is the third message.